 The Coding Bootcamp Undergraduate Certificate offered by Westcliff University is a multidimensional certificate program that bridges a path for students who want to pursue careers in the growing and exciting field of web development.
 The program focuses on creating dynamic and interactive experiences through a rigorous full stack coding curriculum.
-Students pursuing this program will gain the necessary skills for front-end and back-end development, all while preparing them for success in the professional world.
+Students pursuing this program gain the necessary skills for front-end and back-end development, while preparing for success in the professional world.

 - 1. Create a strong portfolio of applications and projects to display proficiency. - 2.
 Design and innovate web pages using fundamental development concepts. - 3.
 Develop complete applications using the latest front-end and back-end technologies. - 4.
 Evaluate the functions of browser-based technologies and server-side developments. - 5.
-Understand API interaction and deployment/command-line fundamentals. - 6.
-Assess quality assurance functions through unit testing, linting, and continuous integration.
+Understand API interaction and deployment/command-line fundamentals.